Nokhal/Warhammer40brew/README.md

 Most infantry units should only have 1W : the model is either combat effective or mission kill.
 Mission kill doesn't mean that the model is dead, just unable to fight.

 Basic gameplay should be alternate activation
 When being shot at, player can order their unit to "take cover", giving the shot massively reduced lethality but also rendering the shot at unit combat ineffective for a turn.
+>Idea : Taking cover skip your activation this turn, already activated units cannot take cover.
+Highly important choice of activating a unit or not and acivation order.
+No going first is always better.

 ## USR